Anjianto/xignature-drive/README.md

 ```

 ## Manage Failed Payments
-VueFileManager manage failed payments with additional email notification.
+Xignature Drive manage failed payments with additional email notification.
 But, there is more you can do for better User Experience.
 There is some additionals option in Stripe, look on [prevent failed payments](https://dashboard.stripe.com/settings/billing/automatic).

 ## Tax Rates
 You are able to manage tax rates.
 When adding a new tax rate, if no Region is specified, the tax rate will apply to everyone.
 Add a [ISO 3166-1 alpha-2 country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) to the Region field if you wish to apply taxes per country.